bberka/Modmail.NET/README.md

 - Setting priority for tickets (adds emoji to tikcet channel name)
 - Adding private mod notes to tickets that can be viewed later only by mods
 - Pinging team roles/members on ticket open
-- Tags system, can define snippet tags to use it easily

 # Contributing